Successful digital transformation requires digital data integration

 No complete digital transformation without integrated systems

 In order to have a full 360-degree customer view and make good use of it, you need to make all 3 types available to any person having interaction with your customer at any time.
+You need digital and data transformation.
 This is where it becomes essential to be able to integrate your different systems.

 Companies with disconnected systems suffer greatly from lacking a 360-degree view of their customers.
 I’ve seen service agents having to search and find information in four different systems, on 2 or 3 different screens.
 They become ineffective, unhappy and not really motivated.
 They need to be trained in many different systems, which makes them very difficult to replace, and they constantly have to switch from one system to the other, copy and paste data with the risk of making mistakes.